-Reduce heat, cover and simmer on low heat for at least 1-2 hours.
+Reduce heat, cover and simmer on low heat for at least 2 hours or longer.

 Remove from heat and allow to cool.

-Strain broth through a fine sieve strainer, discarding all vegetables and seasonings so you are only left with the broth.
-Season with chicken boullion paste to taste.
+Strain stock through a fine sieve strainer, discarding all vegetables and seasonings so you are only left with the stock.
+Season with chicken boullion paste, to taste.